Police, workers exhume Mandela's children

 Within hours of a ruling against Mandla Mandela by the high court in Mthatha, 700 km (450 miles) south of Johannesburg, police and hearses arrived at Mandla's complex in the nearby village of Mvezo, where the three Mandela offspring are buried.

-The grey palisade gates blocking the road were forced open in front of a scrum of photographers and cameramen.
+The grey pallisade gates blocking the road were forced open in front of a scrum of photographers and cameramen.

 The three bodies were initially laid to rest in the family cemetery in Qunu, the village where Mandela - now 94 years old and critically ill in hospital - spent most of his childhood.